Two lucky winners for Lotto Powerball $14 million jackpot

-Two people have shared Lotto's $14 million Powerball jackpot tonight - pocketing more than $7 million each.
+Two people have shared Lotto's $14 million Powerball jackpot - pocketing more than $7 million each.

 The winning tickets are each worth $7,333,333, including their share of First Division's $1 million.